viktor-platform/scia-bridge/README.md

 In this method the SCIA model is created and an API call is made to the running [worker](https://docs.viktor.ai/docs/worker).
 This worker makes a connection to SCIA and generates a engineering report as a PDF file.

-In the video, you can see how a bridge is parametrically designed with SCIA in a VIKTOR application in the [demo environment]().

-INSERT VIDEO

-**Apply for a [demo account]() to get access to this and all other VIKTOR sample applications.**
+**Apply for a [demo account](https://www.viktor.ai/demo-environment) to get access to this and all other VIKTOR sample applications.**

 ## Parametric bridge design in 3 steps